 Churches of several denominations are located outside the preserve in the communities of Everglades City, Chokoloskee, Copeland and Naples.

 SUPPLIES AND SOUVENIRS

-Film and insect repellent are available at the Everglades Association sales area within the Oasis Visitor Center
+Books, souvenirs and insect repellent are available at the Everglades Association sales area within the Oasis Visitor Center.